List of Monster High characters: Apollo Wolf

 Apollo Wolf (voiced by Delbert Hunt in the 2022 TV series, portrayed by Scotch Ellis Loring in the live action films) is a human and Clawdeen's father.
 Although humans and monsters are considered enemies, Apollo and female werewolf Selena fell in love and had Clawdeen.
 In the 2022 TV series, Apollo is a monster researcher, which led to him meeting Selena.
 When Clawdeen was 5, Selena got trapped in Beheme, but he did not know it; he searched for her ever since but with no success, so he raised Clawdeen by himself, not telling her about her monster heritage until after her 15th birthday.
 He later met his long-lost son Clawd who was in Beheme with Selena.
 By the end of season one, Apollo is reunited with Selena.

 In the live-action films, Apollo is raising Clawdeen on his own following Selena's death.
 He was unsure on letting Clawdeen go to Monster High, but allowed to realizing she wants to find the place she belongs.

 Barkimedes

 Barkimedes (voiced by Darius Marquis Johnson) is a werewolf student at Monster High and member of Monster High's Werewolf Council alongside Romulus and Howleen.
-He has orange fur, blonde hair and brown eyes.
-He wears a black shirt with a white wolf head chewing a bone printed on it, shorts jeans, black socks, and dark purple sneakers.
-He also wears a long sleeve blue plaid blouse and a black hat.
 Barkimedes is dimwitted and cannot keep things to himself, much to his pack mates' annoyance.
 Romulus used to gain help from him to trick Clawdeen multiple times, but always fails.
 In the episode "Moonlit Fieldtrip", he befriends one of Clawdeen's human schoolmates, Buddy, who promises to keep his werewolf identity a secret.